Minden

-Minden is location of diverse industry without a dominating branch.
-The town has been terminus of one of the oldest German railway trunks since 1847, and is knot in a network of multimodal transport in connection with a harbour, federal roads, and a nearby highway junction.
+Minden hosts diverse industries, none predominant.
+The town has been terminus of one of the oldest German railway trunks since 1847, adding to the multimodal transport hub between its harbour, federal roads, and a nearby highway (Autobahn) junction.

 Geography

 Location

 Minden is a town in the northeastern part of the German federal state of North Rhine-Westphalia.
-The town is crossed by the River Weser in northern direction.
+The town is crossed by the Weser flowing north.
 The town centre lies on a plateau on the western side of the river 5 km north of the Porta Westfalica gap between the ridges of the Weser Hills and Wiehen Hills, where the Weser leaves the Weser Uplands and flows into the North German Plain.
 The small Bastau stream flows into the Weser from the west near the town centre.
 The edge of the plateau marks the transition from the Middle Weser Valley to the Lübbecke Loessland, divides the upper town from the lower town, and marks the boundary between two ecological zones.

 In the frame of Natural regions of Germany, the western part of Minden belongs to a sequence of geomorphological units (from south to north): the Wiehen Hills, the Lübbecke Loessland, therein the Bastau depression, and the Dümmer Geest Lowland.
 The eastern part lies in the Middle Weser Valley depression.

-Crossing the Weser valley was once favoured by a ford with a small hill in the middle; there the Weser meander touches the western edge of the valley, the eastern floodplain is usually meadowland, but inundated in times of flood, so that the central bridgehead (Brückenkopf) becomes a river island.
+Crossing the Weser valley was once favoured by a ford with a break in the middle; there its meander touches the western edge of the valley, the eastern floodplain is usually flood-meadow, so that the central bridgehead (Brückenkopf) becomes a river island.
 Today a system of two bridges crosses the valley.

-The Mittelland Canal connecting the river systems of Ems, Weser and Elbe traverses the town from west to east, while the Weser flows from south to north.
+The Mittelland Canal connecting the river systems of Ems, Weser and Elbe traverses the town from west to east.
 These waterways cross in the northern area of the town at the Minden Aqueduct (Wasserstraßenkreuz Minden).

 The Weser leaves the Minden area at its lowest part in the quarter of Leteln, at 40 m, while the highest part is the top of Häverstädter Berg with 272 m, at the edge of the Wiehen Hills in the quarter of Haddenhausen.
 The altitude of the town is given officially as 42.2 m, based on the elevation of the town hall.

 The town covers an area of 101.12 km2.
 It extends 13.1 km from north to south and 14.1 km from east to west.